visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/Social Networks Streamer/readme.md

-# Media Blocks SDK .Net - Social Networks Streamer Demo (WPF)
+# Video Capture SDK .Net - Social Networks Streamer Demo (WPF)

-Social Networks Streamer Demo is an application that uses the Media Blocks SDK .Net to stream from webcams to YouTube or Facebook Live in WPF applications.
+Social Networks Streamer Demo is an application that uses the Video Capture SDK .Net (crossplatform engine) to stream from webcams to YouTube or Facebook Live in WPF applications.

 ## Features